[Comp-neuro] PHD fellowship in Brain Dynamics

 degree or equivalent is expected.
 Proficiency in any of the following:

-The Brain Dynamics group is part of the Brain Sciences Institute
+The Brain Dynamics group is part of the Brain Sciences Institute, a

-The group is involved in active collaborations with scientific
+The group is also involved in active collaborations with scientific

 institutions and universities in Australia, Canada, Germany, U.K.,

 U.S. and Italy.
 The candidate will be encouraged to profit from these

 collaborations and spend time overseas during his/her candidature.